I use quality brands of materials which I can

 when we first meet.

-You may want to know how many rolls of wallpaper you
+You'll probably be interested to know how many rolls

-will need, to calculate the total cost - you can achieve
+of wallpaper you will need, to calculate the total cost.

-this by using Brewer's handy online wallpaper calculator
+You can easily do this by using Brewer's handy

-measure the width of each wall to be wallpapered - corner
+width of each wall to be wallpapered, corner to corner,

-to corner, plus the height of each wall from the top edge
+plus the height of each wall from the top edge of the skirting,

-of the skirting, to the underside of the ceiling or coving.
+to the underside of the ceiling or coving.
+Enter this information

-Input this information in feet/inches or metres into the
+in feet/inches or metres into the calculator data fields

-calculator data fields and it will calculate how many rolls
+and it will calculate how many rolls are required.
+This

-are required - also allowing for trimming top and bottom.
+calculation will also allow for trimming top and bottom.

 Other allowances also need to be made for areas not